Vietnamese Sizzling Crepe / Pancake (Banh Xeo)

 - 1 small yellow onion (slice thin)

 - Vietnamese Fish sauce dipping sauce (Nuoc Mam Cham)

 - Vietnamese Pickled daikon and carrot (Do Chua)

 - Large nonstick skillet with lid (preferably two for faster cooking)

 - Clean the pork and shrimp by vigorously rubbing them with salt.
 Rinse under cold running water and drain dry.
 Slice pork belly into thin pieces.
-Marinade shrimp and pork belly with stock powder (1/2 teaspoon each).
+Marinate shrimp and pork belly with stock powder (1/2 teaspoon each).

 - In a large skillet, heat vegetable oil on medium high.
 Add minced garlic and shallot and saute until fragrant.
 Add pork belly and panfry until evenly cook (about 7-10 minutes).
 Add shrimp into same pan with the pork and lightly pan fry until no longer translucent (1-2 minutes).
 Remove pork and shrimp from skillet and set aside.

 - Put the presoaked mung bean in microwave-safe bowl and fill with water to cover by 1 inch.
 Place in microwave uncovered and cook for 5 minutes until soft.
 Drain and set aside.